 Manulife Investment Management has established a global governance structure to oversee its investment teams’ sustainable investing activities, which is outlined in the .
 Please refer to the section entitled “Governance” in the Sustainable Investment and Sustainability Risk statement for further information.

 Further, Manulife Investment Management's Global Manager Research (“GMR”) team supports the Board by providing oversight of Third-party Managed Assets.
-GMR performs review on investment managers of the Third-party Managed Assets regularly to monitor material non-compliance with the SFC's climate-related risk requirements.
+GMR team performs review on investment managers of the Third-party Managed Assets regularly to monitor material non-compliance with the SFC's climate-related risk requirements.
 Findings will be escalated to the relevant Manulife IM (HK)’s management team and the Board as needed.

 The Board receives reports on and reviews the risk management framework covering climate-related risks and the climate-related risks associated with the Manulife IM (HK) Investments at least semi-annually.
 These reports enable the Board to understand and consider the climate-related risks entailed in Manulife IM (HK) Investments, and to oversee that the respective investment managers for the Affiliate Managed Assets and the Third-party Managed Assets continue to consider these risks as part of their investment processes.